 The Group as a Lessor

 The Group leases sites under operating lease arrangements to other public organisations and/or partnerships such as Surrey County Council.
-In addition to that the Group received rental income of £5k in 2021/22 from the Leatherhead site.
-The Leatherhead site rental has ceased as the site will be disposed in 2022/23.

-The group is expecting a rental income from its sites of £255k in 2022/23.
+The group is expecting a rental income from its sites of £261k in 2023/24.